paul-uu/todid/README.md

-# todid - An app for what you did
+# ToDid - an app for what you did

 There's plenty of 'ToDo' apps out there on the internet.
 Well here's one for things that you did.